 Why is cinnamon such a powerhouse in the nutritional world you ask?
 Well, let me tell you…

 Cinnamon is another great stabilizer of blood sugars within the body.
 It can help to regulate your fasting glucose levels and decrease spikes in blood sugars when consumed with heavy carbohydrate meals.
-Cinnamon is also great at lowering our bad LDL cholesterol and triglyceride levels, it lowers blood pressure by widening the blood vessels and even acts as a natural defense for the body against microbes like bacteria, fungi, and parasites.
-All of this makes cinnamon a no-brainer addition to your diet if you enjoy the taste at all!
+Cinnamon is great at lowering our bad LDL cholesterol and triglyceride levels, it lowers blood pressure by widening the blood vessels and even acts as a natural defense for the body against microbes like bacteria, fungi, and parasites.
+All of this makes cinnamon a valuable addition to any diet if you enjoy the taste!

-Just be sure that the type of cinnamon that you are adding to your foods is a true “Ceylon” cinnamon and not the Cassia type of cinnamon which is cinnamon-like in flavor without many of the beneficial oils.
+One last thing, be sure that the type of cinnamon that you are adding to your foods is a true “Ceylon” cinnamon and not the Cassia type of cinnamon which is cinnamon-like in flavor without most of the beneficial oils.
 The Cassia type of cinnamon can even be toxic to mammals in high doses.
 Unfortunately, Cassia is one of the most common forms of cinnamon found on the supermarket shelves in North America, so read your labels!

 One teaspoon of cinnamon per day is enough to start reaping some of the major benefits of this amazing spice.

-There you have it, 3 great additions to an already well-balanced eating habit that can take your nutrition and health to the next level and maybe even add some more flavor to some of your dishes!
-Get creative and experiment with those foods.
+There you have it, 3 great additions to an already well-balanced eating plan that can take your nutrition and health to the next level.
+It will also add some flavor to those foods!
+Get creative and start experimenting with healthy eating.

 Cooley, J. (Sept, 2018) 5 Fascinating Health Benefits of Cinnamon.
 Retrieved from https://universityhealthnews.com/daily/nutrition/health-benefits-of-cinnamon/